alphagov/govuk-developer-docs/source/manual/add-an-icinga-passive-check.html.md

 parent: "/manual.html"
 ---

+# Add an Icinga passive check to a Jenkins job

 If you would like Icinga to raise an alert when a Jenkins job has not completed successfully in a while, you can add an Icinga passive check to the Jenkins job by configuring Puppet.